jenslar/geoelan/doc/markdown/01_introduction.md

 GeoELAN is a command-line tool that geo-references time-aligned text-annotations of observed phenomena in audiovisual recordings, captured with a recent GoPro or Garmin VIRB action camera, see [Larsson et al 2021](https://doi.org/10.1080/13645579.2020.1763705).
 In other words, GeoELAN is used for annotating action camera GPS logs with the help of the free annotation tool [ELAN](https://archive.mpi.nl/tla/elan).

 Requirements:
-- GoPro Hero 5 Black - GoPro Hero 11 Black, Hero 13 Black (Hero 12 Black is not supported)
+- GoPro Hero 5 Black - GoPro Hero 11 Black, Hero 13 Black (Hero 12 Black is not supported, but some data can still be inspected and plotted)
 - Garmin VIRB
 - [FFmpeg](http://ffmpeg.org) (in `PATH` preferred, but custom path can also be set when running GeoELAN)